cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 awsApp.synth();
 ```

-Note that enabling this functionality introduces 2 limitation:
+Note that enabling this functionality means that:

-- `cdk8s synth` must be executed after the cloud resources have been provisioned.
+1. `cdk8s synth` must be executed after the cloud resources have been provisioned.
-- `cdk8s synth` must be executed in an environment that has connectivity
+2. `cdk8s synth` must be executed in an environment that has connectivity
 and permissions to query cloud resources.

 ---